Reserve the NVIDIA GH200 Grace Hopper™ Superchip at Vultr today.

 Vultr introduced support for multiple private networks in early 2018.
 This feature is offered as an enhancement to the standard private networking.
-When enabled, you can allocate multiple isolated private networks in any of Vultr's datacenters.
+When enabled, you can allocate multiple isolated private networks in any of Vultr's locations.

 Please note the following when using private networking:

-The next step is to configure the NIC at the OS level.
-The "Configuring Private Network" guide provides examples for the different operating systems offered by Vultr.
-When following the instructions on that tutorial, I recommend using an IP address from the range you have defined earlier when creating your private network.
+Note: When following these guides, we recommend using an IP address from the range you defined while creating your private network.
 This will help you keep your network numbering organized.
 Vultr does not enforce specific IP address ranges on private networks, therefore it is your responsibility to properly number your networks.

 The Vultr API offers several endpoints to manage private networks.